-Usually for pesto I use raw nuts or seeds, but for this recipe I chose roasted and salted Wonderful Pistachios No Shells.
+Usually for pesto I use raw nuts or seeds, but for this recipe I chose roasted and salted pistachios.
 Holy moly!
 They add such a nice flavor.
 And the best part: the pistachios are already shelled!
 That cuts down dramatically on prep time and makes these tasty little green gems even more pop-able.
 One for the pesto, two for me, another for the pesto, a handful for me…

 I declared this the best pesto I’ve ever tasted, and I’ve tasted a LOT of pesto in my days.
 To brighten things up, I also added grated lemon zest and fresh-squeezed lemon juice.
 The pistachios make the pesto kind of creamy, so no cheese is needed; however, I love adding fresh mozzarella to this.
 (But it can easily be made vegan by eliminating the mozzarella.)
 I like the small, cherry-sized Ciliegine mozzarella balls, but cubed fresh mozz works great too.
 And if you really want a treat, try making it with burrata….sigh.

 I call for gemelli pasta in this recipe.
 I love the way the twists pick up the pesto and grab onto it.
 Any other favorite pasta shape works too.